mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 wwctl configure hostlist
 ```
 to add the new nodes to the file `/etc/hosts`.
-Now the node(s) can be powered on and will boot into assigned container.
+Now you should make sure that the node(s) will boot over PXE from the network
+interface connected to the specified network and power on the node(s) to
+boot into assigned image.

 # Additional configuration

 The configuration files for the nodes are managed as Golang text templates.
 The resulting files are overlayed over the node images.
-There are two ways
+There are two types
-of transport for the overlays to the compute node:
+of overlays depending on how they are added to the compute node:
-* system overlay
-* runtime overlay

-where the system overlay is baked into the boot image of the compute node
+* the **system overlay** which is 'baked' into the image during boot as part of
+  the `wwinit` process.
-while the runtime overlay is updated on the nodes on a regular base
+* the **runtime overlay** which is updated on the nodes on a regular base
   (1 minute per default) via the `wwclient` service.

 In the default configuration the overlay called `wwinit` is used as system
 overlay.
 You may list the files in this overlays with the command: